InstituteforDiseaseModeling/GWSpatialGenetics/ngs_processing/README.md

 ## Configure the pipeline
 All settings for the pipeline live in the "configfile," an example is provided at `configGW_mtAll.yaml`.
 Edit this file to change the output directory and other settings.
 All sequencing file inputs depend on the metadata file specified; look at `metadata_example.tsv` for a template.

-### Update 08/2021: Optional addition to create metadata files.
+##### Update 08/2021: Create metadata files (optional)
 A customizable script has been included to generate a metadata file from a directory path and sample key file.
 The script handles naming schemes for the Cornell and Qiagen sequencing centers.
-The sample file for Qiagen must contain a sample_number and sample column in tab delimited columns at a minimum for matching.
+The sample file for Qiagen must contain a minimum of `sample_number` and `sample` tab delimited columns for matching.
 If no sample file is provided, the script will rename samples [s1...sN] up to the number of samples in the directory.

 Note: Relevant sample information is in the Cornell name, sample key file is not required.

 ```
-snakemake -s /path/to/git/clone/ngs_processing/scripts/generate_manifest.smk --config fastq_dir='/path/to/raw_reads_dir' output_file='/path/to/metadata.tsv' mapping_file='/path/to/sample_key.txt'
+snakemake -s /path/to/git/clone/scripts/generate_manifest.smk --config fastq_dir='/path/to/raw_reads_dir' output_file='/path/to/metadata.tsv' sample_key='/path/to/sample_key.txt'
 ```
 If not providing a sample key, leave the option in the command line or provide a dummy file.
 If the sample key file does not exist, it will default to the [s1...sN] naming scheme.